nationalarchives/front-end-development-guide/README.md

 This repository outlines an approach that will support us in delivering high quality, inclusive and maintainable digital services while achieving a good balance between innovation and effective use of our development capability.
 It is a living, open tool to which we should all contribute and is comprehensively reviewed each year (See details of the [2016 review](reviews/2016-review.md) here).

+There is also a [presentation pack](https://docs.google.com/presentation/d/1NOJYWAzMVNe-Uj-ZyUki3PiO1lR_cm9-ZmAwdl496fQ/edit?usp=sharing) which provides a more detailed outline of the purpose, scope and components of this guide.

 ## What's included

-Key components of this are:

 1. a high level [peer review checklist](/peer-review-checklist.md) with sections covering:
     - **design** considerations